-- lending exposures including funded Trade Finance exposures and reportable undrawn commitments; - debt instruments held for liquidity purposes; - money market deposits and placements classified as loans and advances at amortised cost; and - letters of credit and guarantees offered by the Bank.
+- lending exposures including funded Trade Finance exposures and reportable undrawn commitments; - debt instruments held for liquidity purposes; - money market deposits and placements classified at amortised cost; and - letters of credit and guarantees offered by the Bank.

 No impairment loss is recognised on equity investments, debt securities held for trading and derivatives held at FVTPL.